AaltoSciComp/scicomp-docs/triton/tut/connecting.rst

    If you use Linux/MacOS/WSL, start setting up a ``.ssh/config`` file as shown above and in :doc:`/scicomp/ssh`.
-You probably won't have time to finish this, but you can resume later.
+You probably won't have time to finish this in a live course, but you can resume later.
    Customize it to suit your case.

-   The "solution" is listed in the linked documents.
+   The "solution" is listed on the :doc:`linked page </scicomp/ssh>`.